DennieCodes/Med-Guardian/journals/dennie_chan.md

 - I learned to utilize the authenticator in my routes because creating a pharmacy entry required a user to be logged in so that the pharmacy entry can be associated with them.

+- We installed both globally and in VS Code black linter in order to pass CI lint tests and also to establish code style across our development

+We established the use to zoom and screenshare and the FASTAPI docs utility to demonstrate correct functionality on our code as a means of code review.

 ## 11/14/23

 Today I worked on: